*It’s difficult to know what you want in life until you know what is out there.

-Have you ever wished you could go back and do part of your life over because you don't like how things are now?
-We all have, of course.
-Then wouldn't it then make sense to live today so as to never have to feel that way a year from now, five years, 10 years, never again?
+*Have ever wished you could go back and do part of your life over because you don’t like how things are now?
+We all have of course.
+Then wouldn’t it then make sense to live today so as to never have to feel that way a year from now, five years, ten years, never again?

-One way to count your blessings during the holiday season is to remember the 90/10 rule.
-All of us have problems, but they usually fall in to the 10-percent category, while all the good stuff can be found in the 90-percent category.
-Yet we tend to focus all our thought, energy and attention on the 10 percent.
-Keep solving the problems, of course; just remember to keep your focus on the 90 percent this holiday season.
+*One way to count your blessings during the holiday season is to remember the 90/10 rule.
+All of us have problems, but they usually fall in to the 10% category, while all the good stuff can be found in the 90% category.
+Yet we tend to focus all our thought, energy and attention on the 10%.
+Keep solving the problems, of course; just remember to keep your focus on the 90% this holiday season.
 Might be a good idea all year round.

-Working with families can be a funny thing.
+*Working with families can be a funny thing.
 Most parents are very willing to have their child see a counselor.
-Some parents say they would love to work on themselves too, but don't want to blow the “all-together parent" image and be a bad model.
-Seems to me that the best role models are those who can model working on improving themselves, too.
+Some parents say they would love to work on themselves too, but don’t want to blow the “all together parent” image and be a bad model.
+Seems to me that the best role models are those that can model working on improving themselves too.